Louis Remy de la Fosse: Career

-Until 1705, he was draftsman in the studio of master builder Johann Friedrich Eosander in Berlin.
-From 1706 to 1709, Fosse was architect at the Hanover court of Elector of Hanover George I of Great Britain and later castle planner in Schlitz and Kassel.
-From 1711 to 1714 he was court architect in Hanover and afterwards senior engineer in the service of Ernest Louis, Landgrave of Hesse-Darmstadt.
+Until 1705, Fosse served as a draftsman in the studio of master builder Johann Friedrich Eosander in Berlin.
+From 1706 to 1709, he worked as an architect at the Hanover court of Elector George Louis and later designed castles in Schlitz and Kassel.
+From 1711 to 1714, he held the position of court architect in Hanover before becoming senior engineer in the service of Ernest Louis, Landgrave of Hesse-Darmstadt.

-In 1717, he build the Orangerie in Darmstadt.
-Fosse was commissioned to completely redesign the Residential Palace Darmstadt.
-Due to lack of funds, only the main front and one wing of the large estate were realized.
+In 1717, he built the Orangerie in Darmstadt.
+Fosse was also commissioned to completely redesign the Residential Palace Darmstadt.
+However, due to financial constraints, only the main facade and one wing of the complex were realized.

-From 1723 till 1750 the castle Hohenlohe-Schillingsfürst (Schloss Hohenlohe-Schillingsfürst) was constructed in Schillingsfürst Bavaria for the princes of Hohenlohe-Schillingsfürst.
-Fosse planned this castle as a landmark and it is now considered among the most important baroque estates in south Germany.
+Between 1723 and 1750, Schloss Hohenlohe-Schillingsfürst in Schillingsfürst, Bavaria, was constructed for the Princes of Hohenlohe-Schillingsfürst based on Fosse's plans.
+The residence is considered one of the most significant Baroque palace complexes in southern Germany.